microsoft/pxt-arcade/docs/test/skillmap/racer/racer3.md

 The current tilemap will open in the **Tilemap Editor**.

+~hint Click here to see how 🕵🏽

 ![Opening the tilmap](/static/skillmap/racer/racer-map.gif "Want to edit the tilemap?")

+hint~

 ## 7. Cave Walls